The number is committed. What's underneath it is the question.

-A new commercial leader brought in to own the number.
-A strategy process that named the right problems and produced the right initiatives.
-A product investment targeted at the gap buyers kept naming.
-A repositioned message designed to cut through a market where every vendor sounds the same.
+Maybe the changes that should have worked are behind you — the new commercial leader, the strategy process that named the right problems, the product investment aimed at the gap buyers kept naming, the repositioning meant to cut through a market where every vendor sounds the same.
+Each one moved something.
+None of them compounded.

-Your revenue is moving.
+Either way: your revenue is moving.
 It is not compounding.

 Vince King, Founder of Align Growth Advisors